Stockyard photos from Chicago

 The secret curry powder

 From The Road to the Harbour he writes, “Hungry seamen paid sixpence for pea soup or fish, a shilling for roast beef or steak.
-Many generous hosts provided bread, cheese and pickles free of charge.
+Many generous hosts provided bread, cheese, and pickles free of charge.
 A favourite meal in many harbour taverns consisted of a plate of mulligatawny soup followed by sosaties and rice, curried fragments of mutton on bamboo skewers.
 This cost one shilling and sixpence, including a glass of wine.”

 Curries of various sorts were favourite everyday meals in the seafaring quarter.
-If you passed down Waterkant or Bree Street between certain hours there were such pungent aromas of chillies and garlic, mustard oil and onions, that you might have been in Calcutta.
+If you passed down Waterkant or Bree Street between certain hours there were such pungent aromas of chilies and garlic, mustard oil and onions, that you might have been in Calcutta.
 Jacob Watermeyer, a Strand Street ship chandler, was the far-sighted businessman who transformed the curry and rice dishes of Cape Town.
 This remarkable episode brought him and his assistant a fortune.
 The master of a British sailing ship owed Watermeyer money for stores and he departed without paying the bill.
 Next time he called, however, the honest captain entered Watermeyer’s shop and announced: “I still can’t pay, but if you care to come down on board my ship I will show you something valuable.”
 Watermeyer and his assistant lunched in the saloon and were given the finest curry they had ever tasted.
-After lunch the captain handed them a list of ingredients and showed them how to mix the curry powder which had made the lunch memorable.
-I do not pretend to know the exact amount of turmeric, ginger, chillies and other spices that went into the powder; it was a secret recipe.
+After lunch, the captain handed them a list of ingredients and showed them how to mix the curry powder which had made the lunch memorable.
+I do not pretend to know the exact amount of turmeric, ginger, chilies and other spices that went into the powder; it was a secret recipe.
 No one could say that it was dominated by this or that condiment.
 It was a true blend, and compared with the other curry powders of the period it seemed to have an almost magical effect on soups, pumpkin, beans, crawfish or snoek, eggs, chicken and meats.
 The captain revealed to Watermeyer the whole secret process and gave him a sealed barrel of the curry powder.
-Watermeyer cancelled the debt, three hundred pounds, a substantial amount to write off in those golden days.
+Watermeyer canceled the debt, three hundred pounds, a substantial amount to write off in those golden days.
 He put the curry powder on the market in tins and Cape Town flocked to his store to buy more.
 Here was a powder with just the right bite.
 It gave a rich, almost mysterious stimulating quality to a thick stew.
 People glowed and perspired and declared that Watermeyer’s curry powder made them feel cool in the heat of summer.
 The assistant married Watermeyer’s daughter and inherited the secret.
 He built a store in Adderley Street far more ornate than the little ship chandler’s shop down on the waterfront.
 The store has gone but the curry powder survives and is still mixed just as that forgotten sea captain showed Jacob Watermeyer in the Indiaman’s saloon more than a century ago.

 Few old people record their memories and I was lucky to hear the curry saga before the origin was lost.
 When an interesting person dies a whole page of the past is torn away.
 I am grateful to those who spoke to me and left their most vivid impressions